JiteshRawat/Pose_Estimation_Controller/README.md

 A Convolutional neural network is trained on data of 7 different pose to predict them and control game moves in real time.
 ## Data
   - Data is collected using Mediapipe's Blaze pose landmark model.
-  - 7 different pose recorded : stand, jump, duck, punch, throw, power.
+  - 7 different pose recorded : stand, jump, duck, punch, throw, power, kick.
   - 500 images 128 x 128 for each class.
   - You can access dataset from here : https://www.kaggle.com/rawatjitesh/body-pose-recognition
   - In the below image positions duck, punch, kick, throw, stand, jump and power are shown respectively.